 Caring for Llanddewi Velfrey

-Following an email link to the Love your Burial Ground week, we invited everyone who visits our Church, or is part of the village news email group, to a special event at the church on Sunday 13th June.
+For Love your Burial Ground week, everyone who visits St Davids Church, Llanddewi Velfrey, or is part of the village news email group, was invited to a special event at the church on Sunday 13th June.
 The day was a great success, says Church Warden Janine Perkins

-Following our normal service at 11.00 we planned for an outdoor picnic, with the chance to enjoy the beautiful churchyard and the peaceful surroundings overlooking the valley.
-Anyone who has ever visited our church will know how lucky we are to have such a beautiful, peaceful place.
+Following our normal service at 11am, we planned an outdoor picnic, with the chance to enjoy the beautiful churchyard and the peaceful surroundings overlooking the valley.
+Anyone who has ever visited our church will know how fortunate we are to have such a beautiful, peaceful place.

-So it proved with the whole congregation and some friends enjoying a lovely socially distanced picnic and a wander around this beautiful place with many survey forms being completed.
+So it proved, with the whole congregation and some friends enjoying a lovely, socially distanced picnic and a stroll around this beautiful place, with many survey forms completed.

-Local historian, Geraint Davies kindly offered to give short talk about the ruins of the old school in the corner of the churchyard, he also provided some other historical details of great interest about the induction of a new vicar to the Church and a Cottage Garden Show.
+Local historian, Geraint Davies, kindly offered to give a short talk about the ruins of the old school in the corner of the churchyard; he also provided some other historical details of great interest about the induction of a new vicar to the church and a Cottage Garden Show.